snotskie/ttrpg/md/index.md

 As you do, begin to think about the story your character takes on in your mind. **Why are they good at this and not at that?** Why is one important to them and not the other?
 What are they trying to improve?
 What do they like getting help from others on?

 When you begin the game, most of your Stats are equal, using a d4 for their Stat Dice.
 However, the Stat you chose as your **highest Stat begins the game one die size larger**.
-In Step Two of character creation your **Lifestyle and Ethic** will also increase your starting Stat Dice.
+In Step Two of character creation your **Motivation** will also increase your starting Stat Dice.

 All your Stat Dice may be **upgraded later in the Session Shop**.